slevithan/regex/README.md

 ```

 > [!NOTE]
-> Flag <kbd>n</kbd> is based on .NET, C++, PCRE, Perl, and XRegExp, which share the <kbd>n</kbd> flag letter but call it *explicit capture*, *no auto capture*, or *nosubs*.
-In Regex+, flag <kbd>n</kbd> also prevents using numbered backreferences to refer to named groups, which follows the behavior of C++.
+> Flag <kbd>n</kbd> is based on .NET, C++, Oniguruma, PCRE, Perl, and XRegExp.
+It's not always specified by a flag, but where it can be (.NET, PCRE, Perl, XRegExp) it's always <kbd>n</kbd>.
+The option is variously called *explicit capture*, *no auto capture*, *don't capture group*, or *nosubs*.
+In Regex+, flag <kbd>n</kbd> also prevents using numbered backreferences to refer to named groups, which follows the behavior of C++ and the default handling of Oniguruma and Ruby.
 Referring to named groups by number is a footgun, and the way that named groups are numbered is inconsistent across regex flavors.
-Note that Ruby regexes, despite not having flag <kbd>n</kbd>, also prevent referring to named groups by number and make `(…)` noncapturing if named groups are present.

 ## 🧩 Interpolation